GentlemanHulk/Hello-world/README.md

 # Hello-world
-Jus a new guy trying to have fun
+Just a new guy trying to have fun